qchenevier/MBA_memoire/doc/reaction_organization.md

 Successful Digital Transformation comes from reshaping the organization to take advantage of valuable existing strategic assets in new ways, to gain value from investments they have already made [@Westerman2011].

+Beware of the assumption:
+**The strategic assets that brought us success in the physical world will also be valuable in the digital environment.** Look for ways to leverage assets that you have and that fast-moving digital startups do not.
+Use these to establish and grow your digital advantage [@WESTERMAN2015].

 Decision 1: Buy or sell businesses in your portfolio?
 The growth and profitability of some businesses become less attractive in a digital world, and the capabilities needed to compete change as well.
 Companies that lack sufficient scale or expect a significant digital downside should consider divesting businesses [@Hirt2014].

 We need a reconceptualization of the role of digital connections within a firm’s corporate portfolio of products and services (its scope) to better prescribe its digital business strategy  [@Bharadwaj2013].